neuralmagic/sparsify/README.md

 `sparsify.run one-shot --use-case image_classification --model MODEL_PATH --data DATA_PATH --working-dir sparsify`

-🚨**Note**🚨: Sparsify is currently in an alpha state.
-Please provide your feedback on your experience, what you do not like about Sparsify and what you'd like to see next.
-Your feedback will be integral in driving the future of Sparsify forward and we thank you in advance.
-Provide feedback (bug reports, UI issues, CLI errors, or just say hello to our team) [here](https://github.com/neuralmagic/sparsify/issues).
+🚨**Note**🚨: Sparsify is currently an alpha release, so you have the opportunity to influence the development process for the product.
+You can report UI issues and CLI errors, submit bug reports, and provide general feedback about the product to the team via [email](mailto: rob@neuralmagic.com) or via [GitHub Issues](https://github.com/neuralmagic/sparsify/issues).
+Please do NOT use this alpha unless you are ready for bugs and want to contribute to the process by reporting them to us.

+As an alpha release, no support is provided but you can refer to this README for guidance on usage and example commands.
+We appreciate your input as it helps us make fixes and add improvements that much more quickly, so we can get the final release ready to launch.
+Thank you for your interest and support!

 ### One-Shot

-An **One-Shot** Experiment enables you to generate a sparse model from your dense model, tuned on your calibration dataset all without a full retraining of the model; reducing your time to deploy.
+A **One-Shot** Experiment enables you to generate a sparse model from a dense model and a calibration dataset, without having to retrain your model.

 **Attributes**
 Sparsity: **+++**